Born at Temple, Midlothian.

 A supplementary roll (undated) signed by Major Henry Holden shows him as being issued with the Crimean medal with clasps for Alma and Balaclava on the 7th of October 1855.

-Member of the Balaclava Commemoration Society in 1879.
+Member of the Balaclava Commemoration Society in 1877 and 1879.

-A "John Veitch" is shown, aged 51, a Printer's Pressman (Unemployed), born in Edinburgh, with his wife, Jessie, aged 54, born in Elgin, Scotland.
+In the 1881 Census, a "John Veitch" is shown at 109, Blackburn Street, Govan, Lanarkshire, aged 51, a Printer's Pressman (Unemployed), born in Edinburgh, with his wife, Jessie, aged 54, born in Elgin, Scotland.